 While all we’ve seen so far for Project G.G. (working title) is a teaser trailer and we probably won’t see more footage or even know that actual title for some time, if you’re familiar to Japanese superheroes at all it’s pretty easy to determine what the game was inspired by.
 When speaking to IGN Japan about the upcoming title and how it fits into his “Hero Trilogy,” Kamiya himself even said, “In Japan, the next type of hero would be the giant hero, and I’ve always wanted to make a game based on that idea.”

 Likely the oldest Japanese superhero featured in this article, Ultraman is different from the two aforementioned series as it features aliens that combine with humans in order to become giant superheroes to fight against city-destroying kaiju.
-Tsuburaya, the company behind the massive hero of light (and named after Ultraman’s creator Eiji Tsuburaya, who’s also one of the co-creators of Godzilla), has been trying to expand their brand a lot internationally with several recent series, as well as upcoming series and video games, with some series and movies having been made available through Mill Creek Entertainment.
+Tsuburaya, the company behind the massive hero of light (and named after Ultraman’s creator Eiji Tsuburaya, who’s also one of the co-creators of Godzilla), has been trying to expand their brand a lot internationally with several recent series, as well as upcoming series and video games, with a substantial amount of series and movies having been made available through Mill Creek Entertainment.
 There are select episodes of different Ultraman series on the Tsuburaya YouTube channel, but not all have English subtitles and as of right now you’re out of luck if you want to watch the entire run of one of those series on that channel.
 For those who’d rather be able to watch an entire series without having to worry about when it’s uploaded or taken down, a handful of different Ultraman series are available on either Crunchyroll or Amazon Prime Video with the Toku channel add-on or Toku’s streaming site itself.
 Both services have the following series:

 - Ultraman Gaia